 “I will address how elements of composure allow us to capture and communicate that story-telling in our photos” Ernst said.

 Although in his business, he invested in advanced equipment, required a website and a photo studio, he said “composure is one of the topics that does not require special equipment or advanced skills beyond simply thinking and seeing before clicking the shutter.”

-Ernst is a long-time resident of Franklin.
-Ernst’s work can be seen at a Zenfolio hosting site: photos.robertwaynephotography.com.
+A resident of Oak Ridge, Ernst’s work can be seen at a Zenfolio hosting site: photos.robertwaynephotography.com.

 The Zoom presentation is available via invite by contacting the Vernon Camera Club at email@example.com.
 Learn about photography by joining a friendly group of photo enthusiasts of all levels as a Member.
 Annual dues are $25.
 We explore interesting topics like this each month, fun photo assignments, constructive critiques, and meet-ups.
 Users of cell phones, point-n-shoots, and pro level cameras are equally welcomed.